tischi/HTM_Explorer/help/typical_usage.md

 ### Loading your data and configuration ###

-The input data to the HTM Explorer must be a single comma separated value (csv) table, where each row corresponds to one image; load this table with
+The input data to the HTM Explorer must be a single comma separated value (csv) table, where each row corresponds to one image; load this table:

 `Main..Load Image Table`

-You can view its content with
+You can view its content:

 `Tables..Image Table..View`